vaknin/Turret/README.md

 # Turret

-### A Tower-defense browser video game, using HTML, CSS and Javascript.
+### A Tower-defense browser game, using HTML, CSS and Javascript.

  - Endless stages
  - Procedurally generated maps